 Previously, Dr. Barocas was a consultant and researcher at Columbia University’s Center on Social Policy and Practice in the Workplace.
 She was the former Assistant Director of Cornell University’s Institute for Women and Work.
 Her earlier research on work-family issues and current work on the response to and recovery from violence and trauma have strengthened her commitment to developing and researching programs and services that better the lives of individuals, families, and communities.
 She has presented at national and international conferences and published in Criminal Justice and Behavior, International Journal of Emergency Mental Health, and International Terrorism and Threats to Security: Managerial and Organizational Challenges.
 She holds a Ph.D. in Social Policy and Policy Analysis from Columbia University, a M.S. in Gender Studies from the London School of Economics and Political Science, and a B.S. in Human Development and Family Studies from Cornell University.

 Danielle EmeryDirector of Programs

 Danielle Emery coordinates programming and education at the Center, including conferences, trainings, and community outreach.
-Prior to the CVR, Danielle spent four years at NYU’s Office of the Provost working on educational policy and procedures to enhance the student experience across NYU’s Global Network Unviersity.
-She holds a B.A. in English from Tufts University and is currently pursuing an M.P.A. at NYU’s Wagner Graduate School of Public Service.
+Prior to the CVR, Danielle spent four years at NYU’s Office of the Provost working on educational policy and procedures to enhance the student experience across NYU’s Global Network University.
+She holds a B.A. in English from Tufts University and an M.P.A. from NYU’s Wagner Graduate School of Public Service.